heryandjaruma/heryandjaruma/README.md

 I started off with C, learning quite deep, and was able to create a command line game with AWSD key controls.
 Come my second semester, I entered the selection for a lab assistant position and was happy to be chosen.
 This opportunity led me to learn more advanced programming languages such as Java, Python, ReactJS, SQL, and C++.

-Currently, my focus is honed on Cloud Technology (AWS) and mobile programming (Android and iOS).
+Currently, my focus is on Cloud Technology (AWS) and mobile programming (Android and iOS).

 Outside coding, I like music 🎵.
 I play the violin, drums, keyboards, tenor horn, and have a basic understanding of many other instruments!
 Sometimes, I channel my creativity through learning and producing music in my spare time.